 Occasionally, you may come across online fire extinguisher retailers offering pre-serviced fire extinguishers.
-What they offer is the inspection of the extinguisher in their warehouse and the addition of a maintenance label on the extinguisher.
+What they offer is the inspection of an extinguisher in their warehouse and the addition of a maintenance label on the extinguisher PRIOR to shipping.
 Sometimes they even claim that this service is in accordance to BS 5306.

 However, this practice is NOT in accordance to BS 5306.
-Damage to extinguishers like loss of pressure, loss of extinguishing medium, bent handles, and hoses which make the extinguisher inoperable do not occur whilst the extinguisher is in the warehouse but all of these issues can occur in transit to the customer after the supplier has already declared the extinguisher 'fit for operation'.
-This puts lives at risk, especially if suppliers do not protect extinguishers adequately for shipment.
-BSI has therefore changed the standard to require On Site Commissioning for all extinguishers installed under BS 5306.
+Damage to extinguishers in transit can cause loss of pressure, loss of extinguishing medium, bent pins and handles and may make the extinguisher inoperable.
+This can obviously not be detected whilst the extinguisher is in a warehouse.
+What is worse is that the presence of a service label indicates that the extinguisher has been commissioned on site by a competent person.
+This commissioning process should include the assessment of the suitability of the extinguisher type, ensuring that the correct number of extinguishers are installed in the most suitable positions.
+Adding service labels to an extinguisher without this commissioning process puts lives at risk.
+British Standards therefore require On Site Commissioning for all extinguishers installed under BS 5306.
 This entails a full check of the extinguishers as they arrive on site and the correct weighing, preparation and certification of the extinguishers.
-Only then can you use the certification document as proof that you have taken your responsibility in accordance to your fire risk assessment seriously.
+Only then can you use the certification document as proof that you have taken your responsibility seriously.